 Automation of visual processes.

-• Lead Time (time from task creation to completion);
+- Lead Time — time from task creation to delivery;

-During the construction of the Hoover Dam in the 1930s, Gantt charts were used to coordinate thousands of tasks.
-Thanks to this visual tool, the project was completed two years ahead of schedule.
+During the construction of the Hoover Dam in the 1930s, Gantt charts were used to coordinate thousands of concurrent tasks.
+The project was completed two years ahead of schedule — an outcome attributed in part to the visibility that structured timeline planning provided to the project team.

 Related articles:

-To add visual clarity and help your team quickly spot bottlenecks and prioritize tasks, check out Transform your workflow with Taskee task boards.
+For visual clarity tools that help teams spot bottlenecks and prioritize tasks, read Transform your workflow with Taskee task boards.

-Discover how Kanban boards empower teams to effectively visualize and manage tasks in our article What is a Kanban Board?
+To understand how Kanban boards enable teams to visualize and manage workflows effectively, read What is a Kanban Board?
 A Guide to Visual Workflow Management.

-Want to understand the differences between two key visual management methodologies and choose the right one?
-Read our article Scrum vs. Kanban: Which Agile Framework is Right for Your Project.
+To understand the differences between Scrum and Kanban and select the right framework, read Scrum vs. Kanban: Which Agile Framework is Right for Your Project.

 Conclusion